keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-The super-set of object properties will be `id`, `name`, `color` and `size`.
+The super-set of object properties consists of `id`, `name`, `color` and `size`.
 In the Generic Extractor configuration, this is referred to as [`dataType`](#dataType).
 If the `dataType` configuration is not set, a name is automatically generated.
 This merging of the object structure requires that the objects are compatible.

 The responses are merged into type-less tables.
-This means that values `42` and `apples` are perfectly compatible because they will get converted to a string.
+This means that values `42` and `apples` are perfectly compatible because they get converted to a string.
 Also, the scalar and array values are compatible because the scalar is [upgraded to an array](#upgrading-to-array).
 The following are the incompatible combinations:

 - Scalar and object values